petrus-v/petrus-v.github.io/_posts/2016-06-29-autonomous-quadcopter-fleet.markdown

 * quadcopter should memory it's environment and share with others
 * quadcopter should able to avoid contact and assume that is environment could change
+* Openess!
+This project must be based on Open-source hardware and Open-source software!

 Other resources about quadcopter swarm (already 4 years ago!):